r-lib/lintr/README.md

 ## Project Configuration ##

 Lintr supports per-project configuration of the following fields.
-The config file is in [Debian Control Field Format](http://www.debian.org/doc/debian-policy/ch-controlfields.html).
+The config file (default file name: `.lintr`) is in [Debian Control Field Format](http://www.debian.org/doc/debian-policy/ch-controlfields.html).

 - `linters` - see `?with_defaults` for example of specifying only a few non-default linters.
 - `exclusions` - a list of filenames to exclude from linting.
 You can use a